saloneeshah/Final-Project/README.md

 ## Instructions on how to use the program:
-Download and run the code.
+Please download and run the code

 ## All Sources Used:
 https://en.wikipedia.org/wiki/Penalty_shot